-If the Aviation Security Director, the ASC or Port of Seattle Police determine for any reason that a Violation, a criminal act, or the threat of violence or harm by a person holding an Airport Identification Badge constitutes an immediate or continuing threat to the security of the Airport or the safety of people at the Airport, the Aviation Security Director, the ASC or Port of Seattle Police may immediately suspend the Airport Identification Badge holder's Restricted Access Area access privileges.
-The ASC may temporarily or permanently suspend access privileges if credible information from a Federal, State or Local law enforcement agency deems an individual or an employer as a threat to the security of the Airport.
+If the Aviation Security Director, the ASC, or Port Police determine for any reason that a violation, a criminal act, or threat of violence or harm by an Airport-Issued ID Media holder constitutes an immediate or continuing threat to the security of the Airport or the safety of people at the Airport, the Aviation Security Director, the ASC or Port Police may immediately suspend the Airport-Issued ID Media holder's access privileges.
+Non-Airport ID Media holders may be prohibited from obtaining an Airport-Issued ID Media for a minimum of two (2) years based on cause.
+The ASC or designee may temporarily or permanently suspend access privileges if credible information from a Federal, State or Local law enforcement agency deems an individual or an employer as a threat to the security of the Airport.
 Suspension of access privileges under this section is subject to due process and review.

-5. Airport Identification Badge Holder Penalties
+5. Airport-Issued ID Media Holder Penalties

-Seattle-Tacoma International Airport Rules and Regulations No. 5, Section 9: Enforcement and the Enforcement Matrix will be used as a general rule to determine fines for Security Violations.
-Either the Airport Security Appeals Board or the ASC may make exceptions to the matrix based on the nature of each specific security violation, the timing of its occurrence, and any extenuating information received from investigations.
-All fines imposed are in addition to any other rights or remedies available to the Port.
+Seattle-Tacoma International Airport Rules and Regulations No. 5, SECTION 8: SECURITY, P. GENERAL SECURITY VIOLATION PENALTIES, 8.
+Security Violation Matrix will be used as a guideline to determine fines for security violations.
+Either the ASAB or the ASC may make exceptions to the matrix based on the nature of each specific security violation, the timing of its occurrence and any extenuating information received from investigations.
+All fines imposed are in addition to any other right(s) or corrective action(s) available to the Port.

-6. Security Violation Penalties for Airport Identification Badge Holders
+6. Security Violation Penalties for Airport-Issued ID Media Holders

-The fines and penalties outlined in the Seattle-Tacoma International Airport Tariff No. 1 and Appendix 2: Enforcement Matrix of the Seattle-Tacoma International Airport Rules and Regulations No. 5, illustrate the possible penalties and enforcement actions for various types of Security Violations.
+The fines and penalties outlined in the Seattle-Tacoma International Airport Tariff No. 1 and the Seattle-Tacoma International Airport Rules and Regulations No. 5, SECTION 8: SECURITY, P. GENERAL SECURITY VIOLATION PENALTIES, 8.
+Security Violation Matrix illustrate the possible penalties and enforcement actions for various types of security violations.
 The following penalties may be imposed for violations of the rules pertaining to security, or any applicable Federal regulations:

-Airport Identification Badge Holder Suspension
+Airport-Issued ID Media Holder Suspension